escolmebartlebooth/usdc-t1-p3-behavioural-cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the layers outlined in section 1 above.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text][image1]